Related Topics: More Algebra Lessons

-Another method that we can use to factor trinomials is by trail and error or unfoiling.
+One of the methods that we can use to factor trinomials is by trial and error or unfoiling or reverse FOIL.

-In these lessons, we will learn how to factorize trinomials by trial and error.
+In these lessons, we will learn how to factorize trinomials by the trial and error method.
 Many examples and worked solutions are shown.

 We also have a trinomial calculator that will help you to factorize trinomials.
 Use it to check your answers.